Ensuring impact over time: buffers, permanence & risk mitigation

 -

-Additional validation of carbon performance over time
+Independent confirmation of carbon performance

 -